 Fact – left handed guitar players rock!
 Don’t believe me?
-Well here are 9 of the best reasons why we’ve got it made!
+Well here are 9 left handed guitarist advantages which ONLY us southpaw musicians will experience!

 Consider this scenario.
 You’re at band practice and your hyperactive drummer wants a shot of your brand-spanking-new guitar.
 You agree and he proceeds to crank the amp to 11 and thrashes around the room like a demented, ecstasy fuelled hamster.
 In his over-excited state he manages to cream your headstock into the wall after carelessly becoming entangled in cables.
 You exchange words and you leave the band with a broken axe and possibly a criminal record.

 Now consider this scenario as a lefty.
 Once again, said drummer asks for a strum of your pride and joy.
 “I do beg your pardon kind sir, but this instrument happens to be of the left handed persuasion, therefore rendering it useless to a right handed gentleman such as yourself”.
 Potential disaster averted, band saved, jail-time avoided!
 Huzaaah!

 Obviously that’s an extreme example, but being a lefty has certainly saved my less than respectful acquaintances from getting their dirty paws on my guitars over the years!